Mon1-innovation/MAICA_ChatSubmod/document/mtrigger_en.md

     * `MTriggerMethod.table` uploads to the **current session** during the initial connection, suitable for infrequently updated triggers, with a limit of 100,000 characters.
       > This means that if the session is switched halfway, the trigger will become invalid.
 Setting the current session to 1 allows other sessions to use the trigger.

+* `suggestion`
+  * It is only effective in `common_switch_template`.
+When the callback parameter is `False`, it will attempt to use the suggested value from MTrigger as the callback parameter.
+The suggested value is not in the `item_list`.

 To use this trigger, add `example_mtrigger` to the `Maica` instance:

 ```python